• English

 What should I bring to sleep in a mountain refuge?

 In the refuges, blankets are provided.
-However, for reasons of hygiene, it is recommended to bring a silk sheet (meat bag).
+However, for reasons of hygiene, it is recommended to bring a sleeping liner.
+Careful, the sleeping bags are forbidden in the refuges!

 • a headlamp (for the evening and morning)